How do training courses help a legal team prepare for trial?

 Live online course via video-link are also available throughout Australia and worldwide.

-Typically courses are taught over a half day or a full day, although again this can be tailored to suit the client’s and the witnesses’ needs.
+This varies depending on the course, but typically courses are taught over one hour, a half day or a full day, although again this can be tailored to suit the client’s and the witnesses’ needs.

 Are courses also available remotely?